clockworksoul/columnizer/README.md

 // Create a Columnizer value.
 c := &columnizer.Columnizer{}

-// For each column, add the appropriate header and value function/ c.StringColumn("BUNDLE", func(i int) string { return bundles[i].Name })
+// For each column, add the appropriate header and value function. c.StringColumn("BUNDLE", func(i int) string { return bundles[i].Name })

 // The value function is just a small function that retrieves and returns